deepset-ai/haystack-home/content/blog/using-jina-embeddings-haystack/index.md

 To create semantic embeddings for documents, use`JinaDocumentEmbedder` in your indexing pipeline.
 For generating embeddings for queries, use `JinaTextEmbedder`.

-In the following code we'll demonstrate how to use both components, but you can also [check out the Haystack docs for a simpler example](https://haystack.deepset.ai/integrations/jina).
+In the following code we'll demonstrate how to use both components.
+You can also [see the Haystack docs for some minimum viable code examples.](https://haystack.deepset.ai/integrations/jina).

-## Building a Haystack RAG Pipeline to summarize legal text
+## Summarizing legal text with a Haystack RAG pipeline

-I don't know about you, but I'm not a lawyer!
-Neither are large language models.
+I'm not a lawyer, and neither are large language models.
 But LLMs are good at analyzing long, complex documents.
 So let's try using the Jina v2 embedding models for some legal summarization.

 Although I narrowly escaped jury duty last fall, I had slight FOMO since the case sounded interesting (Google v.
 Sonos).
 Let's see how it turned out.